fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 > ## Exercise
 > You have been asked to model the relationship between frequency of
 > days where individuals feel depressed and weight in the NHANES data.
-> Use the ggplot2 package to create an exploratory plot,
+> Use the ggplot2 package to create an exploratory plot, with NAs dropped from `Depressed`,
-> ensuring that it includes the following elements:
+> ensuring the plot includes the following elements:
 > 1. Weight (`Weight`) on the y-axis and number of days with
 > depressed feelings (`Depressed`) on the x-axis, from the NHANES data.
 > 2. This data shown as a violin plot.
-> 3. The y-axis labelled as "Age" and the x-axis labelled as
+> 3. The y-axis labelled as "Age (years)" and the x-axis labelled as
 > "Number of days a week with depressed feelings".
 >
 > > ## Solution